GeoscienceAustralia/BAL/docs/install.rst

 Testing the installation
 ------------------------

 The code includes a suite of unit tests that ensure elements of the code base work as expected.
 The code should be tested before running the toolbox.
+Users will need to install the `Nose <http://nose.readthedocs.io/en/latest/index.html>`_ package to run these tests.

 The test suite can be run from the main directory.
 On Windows, run the ``run_test_all.cmd`` script from the main BAL directory.